mtalijanac/associations/docs/Introduction.md

   - "Shootout" at high noon
   - "Birthday" at September 26, 1979, 5 min after midnight

+Events are used to tell a story.
 Simple stories use simple events.
-We use events like that to tell a story.
-Some stories are simple, but other require more work:
+While some stories are simple, other require more work:

   - Debit card "Payment", 90€, in Zara, Madrid, yesterday at 14h